About

 Important: This calculator estimates tax savings from Dependent Care FSA contributions.
 Actual savings depend on your complete tax situation and employer plan.
 This is not tax advice.
 Consult a qualified tax professional.

-Total annual daycare, preschool, after-school, or summer camp costs
+Total annual daycare, preschool, after-school, or summer camp costs.
+Your FSA contribution is capped at your actual costs (use-it-or-lose-it rule).

 %